Homegear/Homegear_PHP_XMLRPC_Client/README.md

 	$Client->send("METHODNAME", array(PARAMETERS));

-See Test.php for an example.
+See Example.php for an example.